A Stochastic Conceptual Model for the Coupled ENSO and MJO: Introduction

 \section{Introduction}

-The El Ni\~no-Southern Oscillation (ENSO) is one of the most significant interannual climate phenomena in the equatorial Pacific, exerting a strong influence on global weather and climate patterns \citep{ropelewski1987global, mcphaden2006enso, latif1998review, neelin1998enso}.
+The El Ni\~no-Southern Oscillation (ENSO) is one of the most significant interannual climate phenomena in the equatorial Pacific, exerting a strong influence on global weather and climate patterns \cite{ropelewski1987global, mcphaden2006enso, latif1998review, neelin1998enso}.
 ENSO is characterized by quasi-regular cycles in sea surface temperature (SST) across the central and eastern Pacific.
 ENSO has two phases: El Ni\~no and La Ni\~na, which correspond to positive and negative SST anomalies, respectively.
-Recent studies have highlighted the diversity and complexity of ENSO \citep{capotondi2015understanding, timmermann2018nino}.
-ENSO diversity indicates at least two distinct types of El Ni\~no: the eastern Pacific (EP) and central Pacific (CP) events \citep{ashok2007nino, kao2009contrasting, kim2012statistical}.
-The peak SST anomalies occur in different regions for each type, with EP events centered in the cold tongue region and CP events near the dateline \citep{larkin2005global, yu2007decadal, ashok2007nino, kao2009contrasting, kug2009two}.
-ENSO complexity further encompasses a range of features, including variations in spatial patterns, peak intensity, and temporal evolution, underscoring the intricate nature of the interannual phenomenon \citep{chen2008nino, jin2008current, barnston2012skill, hu2012analysis, zheng2014asymmetry, fang2015cloud, sohn2016strength, santoso2019dynamics}.
-Notably, ENSO was identified as a product of tropical air-sea interaction back in the 1960s \citep{bjerknes1969atmospheric}.
-Since then, coupled atmosphere and ocean systems have been widely used to improve the understanding of the ENSO.
+Recent studies have highlighted the diversity and complexity of ENSO \cite{capotondi2015understanding, timmermann2018nino}.
+ENSO diversity indicates at least two distinct types of El Ni\~no: the eastern Pacific (EP) and central Pacific (CP) events \cite{ashok2007nino, kao2009contrasting, kim2012statistical}.
+The peak SST anomalies occur in different regions for each type, with EP events centered in the cold tongue region and CP events near the dateline \cite{larkin2005global, yu2007decadal, ashok2007nino, kao2009contrasting, kug2009two}.
+ENSO complexity further encompasses a range of features, including variations in spatial patterns, peak intensity, and temporal evolution, underscoring the intricate nature of the interannual phenomenon \cite{chen2008nino, jin2008current, barnston2012skill, hu2012analysis, zheng2014asymmetry, fang2015cloud, sohn2016strength, santoso2019dynamics}.
+Notably, ENSO was identified as a product of tropical air-sea interaction back in the 1960s \cite{bjerknes1969atmospheric}.